Cathe0n/Cyber-Investigator-guide/README.md

 <br><br>
 ### Malware Dynamic Analysis.
 Another way is to dynamically analyze the malware.
-Every piece of malware has a goal, and achieving that goal requires processing power from the infected machine.
+Every malware has a goal, and achieving that goal requires processing power from the infected machine.
 You can use [Procmon](https://learn.microsoft.com/en-us/sysinternals/downloads/procmon) from Microsoft itself, to identify suspicious services and processes running on the system (make sure you learn how to use this properly '-').
 There **was** also an application called **Winpatrol**, but unfortunately, it has been sent to heaven (RIP Scotty, you were the best puppy Y-Y).
 [Procmon](https://learn.microsoft.com/en-us/sysinternals/downloads/procmon)  depending on the situation, can give you insights into what the malware’s goals are and provide enough data to include in your report.
 However, static analysis and reverse engineering can help you understand the malware in even greater detail.